dockur/windows-arm/readme.md

     PASSWORD: "gates"
   ```

+  When `DOMAIN` is set, these variables are used as domain credentials instead.

 ### How do I join an Active Directory domain?

   Windows can automatically join an Active Directory domain during installation.
 Specify the domain name in your compose file: